dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 ###Using the Dart Embedding API from native code

 As the sample extensions show, the native shared library contains an initialization function, a name resolution function, and the native implementations of functions declared as native in the Dart part of the extension.
 The initialization function registers the native name resolution function as responsible for looking up native function names in this library.
-When a function declared as **<code>native "<em>function_name</em>"</code>** in the Dart library is called, the native library’s name resolution function is called with the string "<em>function_name</em>" as an argument, plus the number of arguments in the function call.
+When a function declared as **<code>native "<em>function_name</em>"</code>** in the Dart library is called, the native library's name resolution function is called with the string "<em>function_name</em>" as an argument, plus the number of arguments in the function call.
 The name resolution function then returns a function pointer to the native implementation of that function.
 The initialization function and the name resolution function look pretty much the same in all Dart native extensions.

 The functions in the native library use the Dart Embedding API to communicate with the VM, so the native code includes the header <b>dart_api.h</b>, which is in the SDK at dart-sdk/include/dart_api.h or in the repository at [runtime/include/dart_api.h](http://dart.googlecode.com/svn/trunk/dart/runtime/include/dart_api.h).
 The Dart Embedding API is the interface that embedders use to include the Dart VM in a web browser or in the standalone VM for the command line.
 It consists of about 100 function interfaces and many data type and data structure definitions.
 These are all shown, with comments, in dart_api.h.
 Examples of using them are in the unit test file [runtime/vm/dart_api_impl_test.cc](http://code.google.com/p/dart/source/browse/trunk/dart/runtime/vm/dart_api_impl_test.cc).

 A native function to be called from Dart must have the type **Dart\_NativeFunction**, which is defined in dart_api.h as:

-{% pretty_code c 0 %}
+{% highlight cpp %}
 typedef void (*Dart_NativeFunction)(Dart_NativeArguments arguments);
-{% endpretty_code %}
+{% endhighlight %}

 So a Dart_NativeFunction is a pointer to a function taking a Dart_NativeArguments object, and returning no value.
 The arguments object is a Dart object accessed by API functions that return the number of arguments, and return a Dart_Handle to the argument at a specified index.
 The native function returns a Dart object to the Dart app, as the return value, by storing it in the arguments object using the Dart_SetReturnValue() function.

 ###Dart handles

 The extension's native implementations of functions use Dart_Handles extensively.
 Calls in the Dart Embedding API return a Dart_Handle and often take Dart_Handles as arguments.
 A Dart_Handle is an opaque indirect pointer to an object on the Dart heap, and Dart_Handles are copied by value.
 These handles remain valid even when a garbage-collection phase moves Dart objects on the heap, so native code must use handles to store references to heap objects.
-Because these handles take resources to store and maintain, you must free them when they’re no longer used.
+Because these handles take resources to store and maintain, you must free them when they're no longer used.
 Until a handle is freed, the VM's garbage collector cannot collect the object it points to, even if there are no other references to it.

 The Dart Embedding API provides Dart_EnterScope() and Dart_ExitScope() to manage the lifetime of handles.
 A call to Dart_EnterScope() creates a local handle scope.
 Most handles and memory pointers returned by the Dart Embedding API are allocated in the current local scope, and will be invalid after the call to Dart_ExitScope().
 For example:

-{% pretty_code c 0 %}
+{% highlight cpp %}
 Dart_EnterScope();

 // create object in the heap and keep it alive with a handle